hringbauer/ancIBD/README.md

 cythonize -a -i cfunc.pyx

 ### On o2 cluster: Do this from my Python Environment (loaded with `envpython37`).
-Then switch to th correct folder and build the extensions via:
+Then switch to th correct folder and build the extensions via using the following commands:

 envpython37  #load the python environment cd package/ancIBD/  # or path where the cfunc.pyx file is located module load gcc/6.2.0 module load python/3.7.4 cythonize -a -i cfunc.pyx

+Warning: cythonizing can be killed on head node (prob. ressources).
+In that case delete intermediate files and try again.
+Mid-term todo: Need to build batchable script.